The

 Includes

-part of the cloisters belonging to the convent and several annexes.
+of the cloisters belonging to the convent and

 beautiful